Samsung/tizen-docs/docs/application/dotnet/guides/account/fido.md

 -   **FIDO UAF authenticator abstraction layer**

-    The FIDO UAF authenticator abstraction layer provides a uniform API to FIDO clients enabling the use of authenticator-based cryptographic services for FIDO-supported operations.
+    The FIDO UAF authenticator abstraction layer provides a uniform API to FIDO clients, enabling the use of authenticator-based cryptographic services for FIDO-supported operations.
 It provides a uniform lower-layer "authenticator plugin" API facilitating the deployment of multi-vendor FIDO UAF authenticators and their requisite drivers.

 -   **FIDO UAF authenticator**